- Villa - 5 bedrooms

 - Spacious and bright

 - Easy access to amenities

-Edge of village family house with olive groves and views to the Apuan mountains.
+Edge of village family house with olive groves, swimming pool and views to the Apuan mountains.

 At the edge of the national park the property has been tastefully restored and offers comfortable and spacious accommodation.